Google Cloud · PCSE

 In the United States, professionals with the PCSE certification typically command salaries in the range of $130,000–$180,000 annually, with higher compensation for those combining the credential with additional experience in security architecture or other cloud platforms.
 Demand for Google Cloud security expertise continues to grow as enterprises accelerate GCP adoption across regulated industries such as financial services, healthcare, and government.
 The PCSE pairs well with other certifications such as the CISSP, AWS Security Specialty, or Google Cloud Professional Cloud Architect for maximum career impact.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 1075 questions.

 Explanation